A “hook and bait” single-cell genomic approach to bioprospecting.

 Microbes are known to be key contributors to the planet’s biogeochemical cycles, but the vast majority remains uncultivated and unknown.
 The challenge remains to learn more about what microbes are present in any given ecosystem—particularly those that are in low abundances—and their functional roles in their community.
 This study shows how the function-driven, single-cell screen can uncover more about cellulose-degrading microbes.
 The new technique is another tool for microbial ecologists to learn more about the diversity of microbial enzymes, which could have a plethora of potential applications to industrial processes.

 JGI researchers developed a function-driven, single-cell screen that they described as a “hook and bait” approach to isolate cellulose-degrading microbes.
 They first bound single microbes to fluorescently labeled cellulose particles that served as the “bait,” and then they isolated the particles through the “hook” of fluorescence-activated cell sorting to sort cells into several small pools, followed by whole genome amplification and shotgun sequencing.
 The team first tested the approach on bacterial laboratory models to set a reference for its performance, and then applied it to environmental samples from the Great Boiling Spring Geothermal Field in Nevada.
 To validate the predicted cellulases from their captured genomes, the team then used DNA synthesis and cloning, followed by protein in vitro expression and mass spectrometry-based enzyme activity assay.
+The work was reported in The ISME Journal.

 While the screen caught several microbes from known cellulose-degrading groups, the researchers also hooked and were able to reconstruct a high-quality draft co-assembled genome for a new genus level member of the novel candidate phylum Goldbacteria.
 They’ve proposed the name Candidatus ‘Cellulosimonas argentiregionis’ for this microbe.